tischi/fiji-script-registrationUsingElastix/README.md

 ### Amira

-- try with Martin Schorb
+- ???

 ### Icy with ec-CLEM Plugin

-- try with Martin Schorb
+- only 2D or with manual annotation

 ### Imglib2